rcolomina/fluent-python/chapter-1/README.md

 Obviously these are not magic (difficult to implement), and Python community enables users to leverage the same tools available to core developers
 ### Metaobjects
 * **The Art of Metaobject Protocol (AMOP) book is recommended**.
 Metaobject protocol is an API for core language constructs
-* Finally mention that a rich metaobject protocol leads to aspect-oriented programming is easier, in a dynamic language like Python.
-Look at [`zope.interface`](https://zopeinterface.readthedocs.io/en/latest/README.html)
+* Finally mention that a rich metaobject protocol leads to aspect-oriented programming becomes easier, such as the dynamic language Python.
+Reference to interface programming in Python at [`zope.interface`](https://zopeinterface.readthedocs.io/en/latest/README.html)